Glendora Child Custody Lawyer

 - A parent’s new love interest who may have a drug or alcohol problem

 - Any situation that may present a danger to the child

 We also represent parties with international relocation problems, including Hague Convention cases or international kidnapping by one of the parents or relatives.

-Free Consultation with a Glendora Child Custody Attorney!
+Schedule a Consultation with a Glendora Child Custody Attorney!

 For assistance with a child custody modification request or to discuss your specific situation with an experienced family law attorney, please schedule a confidential consultation with our team today.
 We are known for our high standards of integrity as well as for our genuine care.

 Speak with an experienced attorney from our firm!
 Contact us today.